 SUDDENLY LAST SUMMER

 In April, 1989, I found doors opening for me after I’d directed an episode of Monsters! for Laurel Entertainment — the one Phil covered for that article.
-The segment itself was no big deal, but I found many friends at production companies asking, “Is there a film you’d like to direct?
+The segment itself was no big deal, but I found many people at production companies asking, “Is there a film you’d like to direct?
 Bring something to us.”
+I didn't have a script I wanted to direct, so that left one option: write one.

 It happened one summer, it happened one time It happened forever, for a short time.